Postpartum support units in Denver

 Some methadone- or opiate-exposed infants need medication to treat their withdrawal symptoms.
 If your baby has symptoms of NAS, we can evaluate them and help determine the most appropriate way to treat their symptoms.

 During your time in the postpartum care unit, you may begin the process of applying for a birth certificate and social security number for your newborn baby.
-Specific details of this are below.
+We have dedicated staff that help you navigate these processes so you can focus on your new infant.

 Birth certificate